-The purpose of the module is to build upon Greek Language and Literature (or A Level) and to allow students both to broaden and to deepen their understanding of Greek by further reading of significant works by authors and in genres for the most part not previously studied.
-As well as developing the ability of students to translate from Greek, the module also includes discussion of literary and grammatical points.
+The purpose of the module is to build upon Greek Language and Literature (or A Level) and to allow students both to broaden and to deepen their understanding of Greek by further reading of significant works in archaic and classical Greek literature.
+As well as developing the ability of students to translate from Greek, the module also includes discussion of literary and grammatical points and hones wider interpretative skills in relation to up-to-date scholarship on set texts.
 By the end of this module students should expect to have:

-• the ability to translate the set texts and recognise the philological and interpretative implications of their translations
+• the ability not only to understand in detail the expressive structures of form in the set texts but also to recognise the interpretative implications of these structures;

-• an awareness of how the thematic concerns of the individual books studied relate to the authors’ work as a whole
+• an awareness of how the thematic concerns of the individual works studied relate more broadly to the authors’ works/genres as a whole;

-• the ability to interpret and discuss critically aspects of the set texts and of some secondary bibliography
+• the ability to interpret and discuss critically aspects of the set texts in relation to secondary scholarship;

 This module runs every year.